 If you want to get rid of fleas, this seems the easiest way to catch and kill the monstrous fleas, yes a flea trap!
 If you give a bath to your dog with a dishwashing liquid, you’ll be able to kill the fleas on its body too.
 However, a flea trap will enable you to clean up your entire house of fleas.

 - At night, place a plate or a bowl in each of your rooms, preferably in the middle of the room.
 Place it on the floor.

 - Now fill them with warm water.
 If you are using a bowl, fill it partly and if using a plate, fill it to the brim.

 - Now add dishwashing liquid to this water.
 Use a good amount of it, about a capful.

-- Place one tea candle in the center of each plate.
-If using bowl, you may not be able to place the candle inside it.
+- Place one tea candle in the centre of each plate.
+If using the bowl, you may not be able to place the candle inside it.
 You can place the candle near the bowl.

 - Now light the candles.

 - The fleas get attracted towards the light.
 When they jump towards the light, they will get stuck in the high viscosity of the liquid with soap.
 This way, fleas will get trapped and die.